What's covered in this guide?

 With unsecured online business loans from Moula, the application takes around 10 minutes to complete and you will get an answer in under 24 hours.
 This is possible because Moula uses leading-edge technology to safely and securely analyse the financial data of each business applying for a loan.
 If the loan is approved, the funds are transferred immediately to the bank account of the business.

-Business loan terms – from short-term to long-term business loans
+Business loan terms – from short-term to long-term business loans in Australia

 Another factor to consider when selecting a business loan is the term, which is the length of the loan.
-These can vary greatly between loans.
+These can vary greatly between business loans in Australia.
 In general, the shorter the term, the higher the interest rate.
 For example, a traditional secured bank term loan will have an interest rate of around 5%.
 In contrast, an online business loan with a two-year term will have a higher interest rate.
 As we explained earlier, the interest rate on a business loan is influenced by whether the loan is secured or unsecured.

 The loan term should be taken into consideration when choosing a business loan.
 If you need funds to cover short-term cash flow needs, a short-term loan could be the answer.
 If the loan is to be used to purchase commercial property for your business or high-cost machinery, a long-term loan would be more suitable.
 The term of your loan will also be determined by your ability to make repayments.
 If you want to borrow a large amount, you probably don’t want a short-term loan as the payments could be too high for you to make regularly.